Office of the Director

 The year 2010 marked the 50th anniversary of the invention of the laser.
 The year was also the 81st anniversary of The Institute of Optics, one of the exceptional departments within the Hajim School of Engineering and Applied Sciences.
 The potential of the laser was immediately recognized at the University because of the excellence and expertise of both the University of Rochester faculty and the Rochester community in the physical sciences, particularly physics and optics.
 Exceptional leadership at the University, especially that of the University's 7th President, Robert L. Sproull, a well-respected physicist and administrator as well as a former director of the U.S. Government's Advanced Research Projects Agency, led to the establishment of the Laboratory in 1970.

 The Office of the Director has provided vital leadership since the inception of the Laboratory more than 40 years ago.
 Starting with a modest staff and budget, the scope of the oversight provided by the Office has encompassed areas such as National and Energy Security Policy, world-class optical design and manufacturing, basic science research in high-energy-density physics including laboratory astrophysics, plasma nuclear physics, dynamics of materials under high stress, and non-linear hydrodynamics as well as the successful mentoring of graduate, undergraduate and high school students.
 Today the Office of the Director continues to provide energetic and visionary leadership in the Laboratory's overarching quest for inertial confinement fusion, assuring the Laboratory's success for years to come.

 The senior leaders reporting to the Office of the Director include:

 - LLE Deputy Director

-- Associate Director for Research and Development
+- Associate Director for Science, Research and Development, and Business Development

 - Manager, National Laser Users' Facility